 - providing a strong and powerful voice for all of Merseyside's communities, representing your views on how crime is prevented and tackled;

 - setting a Police and Crime Plan and a budget that focuses on working in partnership to cut crime, as well as maintaining an efficient and effective police force;

 - commissioning services that increase community safety, support victims of crimes and reduce re-offending from outside the police force;

-- working with the Chief Constable, Andy Cooke, and partners such as probation, health, education and voluntary organisations to fulfil their commitments to not only fight crime and anti-social behaviour, but to prevent crime in order to make the streets of Merseyside even safer.
+- working with the Chief Constable, Serena Kennedy, and partners such as probation, health, education and voluntary organisations to fulfil their commitments to not only fight crime and anti-social behaviour, but to prevent crime in order to make the streets of Merseyside even safer.

 - engaging with people across Merseyside and victims of crime to set her Police and Crime plan;

 - ensuring the police force budget is spent in the areas where it matters most;